 - Bananas (3 grams of fibre per banana)

 - Broccoli (5 grams of fibre per cup)

 - Brussels Sprouts (4 grams of fibre per cup)

 - Cauliflower (2 grams of fibre per cup)

 - Round out your nutrition with Omega 3 NutraCleanse

-Getting enough dietary fiber—especially soluble fiber—on a gluten-free diet can be challenging.
-But just ⅓ cup of Omega 3 NutraCleanse (O3NC) has 8 grams of soluble fiber, hitting the mark for the expert-recommended daily intake.
+Getting enough dietary fibre—especially soluble fibre—on a gluten-free diet can be challenging.
+But just ⅓ cup of Omega 3 NutraCleanse (O3NC) has 8 grams of soluble fibre, hitting the mark for the expert-recommended daily intake.

 Packed with 5 simple gluten-free ingredients, O3NC helps support healthy digestion, improve your body’s metabolic processes, promote healthy heart function, and lower your cholesterol.
 The best part, O3NC is easy to add to many meals, shakes, and baked goods.
 (Here are some recipes we recommend).